davidjkenner/interfaith/seekers/words/uua.md

  5. RCW: Readings for Common Worship (1988)
  6. HRS: Handbook of Religious Services (1990)
  7. SLT: Singing the Living Tradition (1933)
+ 8. WLC: We Light this Chalice (1997)
+ 9. TLI: The Light Invisible (2203

 NOTES
 * Hymns are to be read first, then sung